kammitama5/kammitama5.github.io/_posts/2018-5-28-Monday-May-28th.md

 - We also resolved to have Monday Rust memes!
 - We've also been told that there is a Rust conference in Russia in December!
 I've never been there, so it's possible that I can book to go to either the one in Rome or the one in Russia :D
+- Oh, and I've been told Aaron Turon will be a guest in the future, as well as (Pokemon) Steve! :D

 ## I tried to leave my mentors be today (stealth mode)
 - I wanted to give them their privacy as much as possible on their day off.
 You know, people have lives and stuff.